ronkeizer/PFIMwrap/readme.md

 # Introduction

 This R package is a wrapper around PFIM.
-The PFIM software is a widely-used tool for optimal design and is made available as a collection of R scripts (not an R-package).
-While the authors do provide ample documentation and examples, the software lacks an easy-to-use interface in R, and requires the user to create and adapt several custom script to evaluate an optimal design.
-This package attempts to make this easier by providing a structured set of functions that in turn create the required PFIM scripts and their input.
+The [PFIM](http://www.pfim.biostat.fr/) software (developed at Université Paris Diderot - INSERM) is a widely-used tool for optimal design and is made available as a collection of R scripts (not an R-package).
+While the authors do provide ample documentation and examples, the software lacks an easy-to-use interface in R, and requires the user to create and adapt several custom script to evaluate optimal designs.
+This package attempts to make this easier by providing a structured set of functions that in turn create the required PFIM scripts and their input, and thus allows for an easier workflow.

 ## To be added soon:
 In addition, `PFIMwrap` also makes it easier to use models defined by ordinary differential equations, by providing a link with the `PKPDsim` package which allows much faster numerical integration than `deSolve`.
 PFRIMwrap also provides some additional plotting features, using `ggplot` instead of the base plotting library.